Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Summary Statistic and Prior Distribution

-When the Hawkes process is specified with an exponential offspring distribution, the intensity of the process is Markovian, which allows for the MLE to be computed in linear time.
-In this case, $\tht^\mathrm{imp}$ is a minimum-dimension summary statistic that is rapid to generate and is highly sensitive to changes in all parameters.
-As we will illustrate in Section~\ref{sec:nn_simstudy}, the resulting NN estimates demonstrate good performance in comparison to the PMMH estimator.
-Importantly, implementing the uniform sampling of latent event times makes no attempt to accurately capture the true structure of events from the Hawkes process, thus avoiding the detailed constructions used in \cite{shlomovichUnivariate2022} and \cite{schneiderEstimationSelfexcitingPoint2023}.
+When the Hawkes process is specified with an exponential offspring distribution, the intensity of the process is Markovian, allowing the MLE to be computed in linear time.
+In this case, $\bs s(n_{1:K}) = \hth^\mathrm{imp}$ is a minimum-dimension summary statistic that is rapid to generate and is highly sensitive to changes in all parameters.
+As we will illustrate in Section~\ref{sec:nn_simstudy}, the resulting NN estimates demonstrate a similarly good performance as the PMMH estimator.
+Importantly, the placement of latent event times makes no attempt to accurately capture the true structure of events from the Hawkes process, thus avoiding the detailed constructions used in \cite{shlomovichUnivariate2022} and \cite{schneiderEstimationSelfexcitingPoint2023}.

 Though the imputation estimate for non-exponential kernels similarly provides a highly effective, minimum-dimension summary statistic, it requires quadratic computational time to compute the MLE.
 This is impractical without access to a high-performance computing cluster, given the large training samples that are needed for training a NN.
 For this reason, we purposefully fit a misspecified Markovian Hawkes process to the imputed data.
 The imputation estimate of the exponential excitation kernel can be interpreted as an estimator of the mean offspring waiting time, which remains highly sensitive to the parameters of the offspring distribution.
-To complete the summary statistic, we implement an autoregression on the observed count data, described in the next section.
+To complete the summary statistic, we fit an autoregression on the observed count data, described in the next section.